William Reynolds (film editor)

 William Henry Reynolds (June 14, 1910 – July 16, 1997) was an American film editor whose career spanned six decades.
 His credits include notable films such as The Sound of Music, The Godfather, The Sting, and The Turning Point.
 He also was associated with two box-office bombs, Ishtar and Heaven's Gate, which he was the executive producer.

 Biography

 Born in Elmira, New York, Reynolds began his career in 1934 as a member of the swing gang at 20th Century Fox.
 He became a protégé of film editor Robert Simpson, who brought him to Paramount Pictures as his assistant in 1936.
 The following year, he edited his first project, the musical film 52nd Street.
 In 1942, he joined 20th Century Fox, where he remained for 28 years.
 It was there that he frequently collaborated with two notable directors.
 His wartime service put a temporary halt to his career.
 However, he did manage to sustain continuity by editing U.S. Army training films from 1942 to 1946.
 For Robert Wise, he edited The Day the Earth Stood Still, The Sound of Music, The Sand Pebbles, Star!, and Two People.
-His work for Joshua Logan included Bus Stop, South Pacific, Fanny, and Ensign Pulver.
+His work for Joshua Logan included Bus Stop, Fanny, and Ensign Pulver.